amromeshref/SimilarClothes/README.md

 - To train a Siamese neural network, you need a dataset of pairs of inputs, where each pair is labeled as either similar or dissimilar.
 - We used this dataset to collect these pairs: https://github.com/seralexger/clothing-detection-ecommerce-dataset
 - Our data that was used in training:

 ---

+## Database Description
+- The database consists of two directories: "images" and "info".
+- The "images" directory consists of other directories for each clothing type, and each type consists of some images.
+- The "info" directory contains text files for each image in the "images" directory.
+The text file has information about the store that sells this item as well as its price in dollars.

+---